-The term digital assets refers to all of the digital files and online accounts you own and use on your computers, phones, tablets or other devices.
-Digital assets include social media accounts, digital photos, email, online financial accounts, software and copyright licenses, and many other types of less-than-tangible goods and services.
+The term "digital assets" refers to all of the digital files and online accounts you own or use on your computers, phones, tablets, e-readers, and other personal devices.
+Digital assets include social media accounts, digital photos and videos, email accounts, online financial accounts, software and copyright licenses, and more.
+(For more examples, see What Are Digital Assets?)

 As a general rule, all digital assets that you own and that are transferrable will be included in your estate when you die.
-You can use your will to determine who will get such digital assets.
+You can use your will or living trust to determine who will get such digital assets.
 Transferable digital assets certainly include anything that is worth money, but they also include things that may have a more sentimental value.
-If you own it and you can transfer it, you should be able to include it in your will.
+If you own it and you can transfer it, you should be able to include it in your will or living trust.

-If you don't name a specific beneficiary for these digital assets, they will pass to your residuary beneficiary or beneficiaries.
+If you don't name a specific beneficiary for these digital assets (for example by explicitly stating in your will that you leave your digital photos to your children), they will pass to your residuary beneficiary or beneficiaries.

-You may also be able use your will to transfer digital assets that you have licensed, like a domain name or a copyright, but this depends on whether the terms of the licensing agreement allow transfer at death.
+You might also be able use your will or living trust to transfer digital assets that you have licensed, like a domain name or a copyright, but this depends on whether the terms of the licensing agreement allow transfer at death.
 Check your agreements, and see a lawyer if you have concerns.

-Practically speaking, most of your digital assets won't pass through your will – usually because you do not have the right to transfer them.
-Even if they have a real value to you or your family, if you do not own them or have the right to transfer them at death, you cannot pass them through your will.
+Many of your digital assets won't pass through your will or living trust—usually because you don't have the right to transfer them.
+Even if they have a real value to you or your family, if you don't own them or have the right to transfer them at death, you can't pass them through your will or living trust.
 A clear example of this is your email and social media accounts.
-You do not own those accounts, you just have a lisence to use them -– and your inability to transfer your account to another person is "clearly" limited by the terms you agreed to when you opened the account.
+You don't own those accounts, you just have a license to use them—and your inability to transfer your account to another person is limited by the terms you agreed to when you opened the account.